SpellholdStudios/NTotSC/NTotSC/docs/ReadMe-NTotSC.txt

 CHANGES
 +++++++

+2.1.1
+	-journal entries about symbol of Helm will now be deleted if symbol is taken out of the altar
+	-journal entry about Pandris' information that the Orcs are trying to get into the temple will be deleted after defeating Ghotal -Lenore's line after finshing the Montgomery quest is less hostile.
+	-update readme with information that bp-BGT-worldmap mod is only needed for BGT (-corrected spelling and added a line to the 2.1.0 changelog)

 2.1.0
-	-BG:EE: bmp-worldmap mod is no longer needed to visit the new areas from the worldmap.
+	-BG:EE: bp-BGT-worldmap mod is no longer needed to visit the new areas from the worldmap.
 Thank you to AstroBryGuy for providing this tweak!
 	-"dead rat" item no longer has a dead cat for description BAM
 	-Nadalin: after returning to his boat, he will ship the PC to the salamandr